 For most law firms, blogs are just one element of a much larger online content marketing strategy.
 As we’ve explained above, blog posts can help you to develop Pillar Pages for specific questions or issues your readers might be searching out.
 Within those Pillar Pages, topic clusters can help you to organize material that ultimately will allow your reader to obtain the information she’s seeking by visiting your website.

 When you’re just getting started with online marketing for your law firm, the specifics of blogging and content creation can feel overwhelming.
 Many law firms realize that it can be incredibly beneficial to hire a marketing company with experience setting up new SEO-friendly pages and managing content weekly.
 Yet it’s certainly not impossible for law firms to learn how to engage in online marketing themselves.

 If you’re already familiar with SEO and the ever-changing face of what search engine optimization means, you’re already a step ahead.
 At the same time, if you’re only learning about these online content marketing terms for the first time, you should know that you’re certainly not alone!
 Just as each field of law has its own specificities and nuances, so does the world of online content marketing.
 And when it comes to online content marketing for law firms, it’s important to know that there are specific practices that are particular to law firm marketing within the larger world of business marketing.

-The more you read and learn about online marketing for your law firm and drawing your target reader to your sites, the better off you’ll be in the long run.
-Since SEO tips and guidelines change over time, you should also acknowledge that your online persona—created through Competency/Pillar Pages, topic clusters, downloadable content, blogs, etc.—will need to be updated and revised.
-Ultimately, by discovering more tips and tools for marketing your law firm, and by remaining flexible as you craft pages and blogs, you’ll be able to gain some control over how your website gets found and who reads your work.
+The more you read and learn about online marketing for your law firm and draw your target reader to your sites, the better off you’ll be in the long run.
+Since SEO tips and guidelines change over time, you should also acknowledge that your online persona—created through Pillar Pages, topic clusters, downloadable content, blogs, etc.—will need to be updated and revised.
+Ultimately, by discovering more tips and tools for marketing your law firm and by remaining flexible as you craft pages and blogs, you’ll be able to gain some control over how your website gets found and who reads your work.